orlaqp/ng2-material-components/README.md

 `npm run`

-**Note**: This version is alredy running on the final version of Angular 2!
+**Note**: This version is already running on the final version of Angular 2!